-Segments of the NRCS Type II, 24-hour design storm should be used to develop synthetic storms having different durations.
-When developing a synthetic storm having a duration that is shorter than 24 hours, one should use the period that is distributed equally on each side of the steepest portion of the Type II mass curve.
-For example, a four-hour storm would be based on the dimensionless intensities between T = 9.8 and T = 13.8 hours on the Type II distribution.
-Tables for the development of six and twelve hour design storms are presented in Appendix 7.
-Figure 3.19 illustrates the portions of the Type II storm used to generate the storms having the indicated durations of Figure 3.20.
-Each storm matches the IDF curves used in central Maryland.
+Segments of the NRCS 24-hour design storm should be used to develop synthetic storms having different durations.
+When developing a synthetic storm having a duration that is shorter than 24 hours, one should use the period that is distributed equally on each side of the steepest portion of the mass curve.
+For example, a six-hour storm would be based on the dimensionless intensities between T = 9.0 and T = 15.0 hours on the NRCS 24-hour storm distribution.
+A 12-hour storm would be based on the dimensionless intensities between T = 6.0 and T = 18.0 hours on the NRCS 24-hour storm distribution.
+Figure 3.10 illustrates the NRCS 24-hour storm used to generate the storm distributions having durations of 6 and 12 hours for a location in Howard County, Maryland (longitude - 76.9862 and latitude 39.2922).
+An example of development of a 6-hour and 12-hour storm distribution based on a location in Howard County, Maryland is included in Appendix 7.